AliZia3/Piraten-Kapern/logbook.md

 -   Started working on OOP for all the files
 -   Implemented and updated various classes (i.e added a player strategy class, dice data class and a game class and removed checkskull, points scored and turns classes)
 -   Completed full OOP code

+Jan 25, 2023
+-   Worked on and finished the combo points feature and combo player strategy